-This sub-project aims to improve the access to land justice for the poor and vulnerable population in Uganda through developing an increased cooperation between informal and formal land governance, as well as increased community responsiveness towards their land rights.
-The Implementing Partner will conduct training for judicial and local government officials about principles of customary land justice (CLJ); deliver training for CLJ actors about the principles of justice and fairness and on gender considerations in land justice despite resolution, and convene semi-annual reflection and synergy-building meetings for judicial officials, local government officials, and CLJ actors to strengthen the utilization of the principles of CLJ for courts officials and traditional leaders.
-LANDnet will also facilitate legal aid and court representation of vulnerable communities; organize a bar-bench land justice forum to streamline access to land justice; conduct community sensitization meetings and organize radio talk shows on land rights to enhance awareness on the topic and support quality legal aid services for vulnerable people in Kitgum and Moroto.
+This sub-project aimed to improve access to land justice for the poor and vulnerable population in Uganda by developing increased cooperation between informal and formal land governance, as well as increased community responsiveness towards land rights.
+LANDnet delivered a series of training sessions for judicial officers, local government officials and customary land justice actors on principles of customary land justice (CLJ) and consideration of gender in land justice; convened semi-annual reflection and synergy-building meetings for the above beneficiaries to strengthen the application of CLJ principles in court and among traditional leaders, and facilitated legal aid and court representation for vulnerable communities.
+The implementing partner further organized a bar-bench land justice forum to streamline access to land justice; conducted community sensitization meetings and organized radio talk shows on land rights to enhance awareness on the topic and support quality legal aid services for vulnerable people in Kitgum and Moroto.

 Enhancing Equitable Access to Land Justice for All

 June, 2021 to June, 2022